 There will be two in-class midterm tests.
-The tentative dates are October 24 and November 21.
+The tentative dates are October 17 and November 21.
 If there is a change on these dates, I will notify you well in advance.
-The syllabus for the first midterm test will be the materials covered until October 17.
-The syllabus for the second midterm test will be the materials covered until November 14.
+The syllabus for the midterm tests will be discussed in the class.
 There will be no make-up midterm tests.
 Students who miss a test with legitimate reasons and notify me within 48 hours will have the midterm weight added to the final exam.

-The final exam will be two hours in duration and will be scheduled by the Student Records Office.
+The final exam will be of two hours in duration and will be scheduled by the Student Records Office.
 The final exam will cover the whole syllabus.